hpaluch/t2sde-files/README.md

 # My first ISO cross-build - "CLI" template

-> Why Cross build?
+> Why cross-build?
 Because Host build (stage 9) heavily depends on current
 > state of system and often fails for various reasons.
 >
 > So I have found that cross-build is significantly more stable and reproducible